themesberg/flowbite/content/components/buttons.md

 ---
 layout: home
 title: Tailwind CSS Buttons - Flowbite
-description: Use these Tailwind CSS buttons of different colors, sizes, and variations to use for user actions and links
+description: Use the Tailwind CSS button component inside forms, as links, and more with support for multiple colors, sizes, and variations
 group: components
 toc: true